-Compound Discoverer, Exactive Plus, and QExactive are trademarks and Exactive, Orbitrap, Orbitrap Fusion, and Xcalibur are registered trademarks of Thermo Fisher Scientific Inc. in the United States.
+TrademarksCompound Discoverer, Exactive Plus, mzCloud, mzLogic, and Q Exactive are trademarks and Exactive, Orbitrap, Orbitrap Fusion, and Xcalibur are registered trademarks of Thermo Fisher Scientific Inc. in the United States.
+Microsoft and Excel are registered trademarks of Microsoft Corporation in the United States and other countries.